 Constrained Cellular automata models are stochastic, resulting in a large variation of optimal parameters for different data set or model runs; hence, understanding the parameter uncertainty is crucial.
 In particular, parameter estimation is often based on relatively short periods of data availability and small geographical areas.
 The signal to noise ratio of real changes versus apparent changes due to errors in the input data can be problematic.

 Overall, our proposed framework and results develop an objective evidence-based approach to complex land use change modelling.
 The reduced parameter space and the probabilistic approach to parameter estimation created opportunities to investigate a wider range of possible model outcomes and be better informed about the uncertainty in future land use trajectories.
-By comparing parameter estimates for different regions, we identified different modes of land use change and use these to explore alternative scenarios for future land use.
+By comparing parameter estimates for different regions, we identified different modes of land use change and have used these to explore alternative scenarios for future land use.
 Thus, decision makers can have a fuller insight in an inherently uncertain domain.

-|Link to the project page on the UKRI Gateway to Research https://gtr.ukri.org/projects?ref=NE%2FT004150%2F1|
+|Link to the project page on the UKRI Gateway to Research: A Bayesian approach to complex land use change modelling|